scaffold-eth/se-2-docs/docs/hooks/useScaffoldContractRead.md

 });
 ```

-This example retrieves the data returned by the `getGreeting` function of the `YourContract` smart contract.
+This example retrieves the data returned by the `userGreetingCounter` function of the `YourContract` smart contract.

 ## Configuration